 Version 2 is an all-new cross-platform c++ code for both the core simulation code and the user interface (GUI).
 This makes future extensions of Quokka3 much more feasible, and will also improve the user experience by improved GUI capabilities and stability.
 Also, a Mac version is in sight.

-To start with, the beta version will only have few new features and in fact still some significant limitiations compared to v1.2.8, in particular detailed skins are not yet supported, see details below.
+To start with, the beta version will only have few new features and in fact still some significant limitiations compared to v1.2.8, see details below.
 But over the next weeks version 2 will have all capabilities of v1.2.8, and over the next months and years you can be excited about substantial extensions like tandem capabilities.

 While still in beta status, the experience with version 2 might be “more buggy” compared to v1.2.8.
 Any feedack is appreciated also on apparently minor issues, which helps to improve the all-new codebase.
 Until the full stable release of version 2, v1.2.8 will continue to be usable as-is.

 - You can fully define your cell optics via a measured reflection curve, featuring automatic metal-reflection correction and an automatic light-trapping model (=Basore model) fit.
 That works even better for bifacial cells if you provide a reflection curve for front and rear, see bifacial_TOPCon example.